 The event was sponsored by Irwin Mitchell Solicitors.
 Solicitor, Alice Doherty, said:

-“Irwin Mitchell has supported Walk for Hope, as well as members of our Southampton office taking part, for the past three years, and it was absolutely wonderful to learn that the current pandemic was not going to stop Wessex Cancer Trust running the event, albeit slightly differently.
+“Irwin Mitchell has supported Walk for Hope, as well as members of our Southampton office taking part, for the past three years, and it was absolutely wonderful to learn that the current pandemic was not going to stop Wessex Cancer Support running the event, albeit slightly differently.
 The team does such wonderful work and it was a pleasure to be able to support and take part once again.
-Despite not all being able to walk together, the effort that went into building an online community of support for Walk for Hope was fantastic, and a true testament to what Wessex Cancer Trust is able to provide.”
+Despite not all being able to walk together, the effort that went into building an online community of support for Walk for Hope was fantastic, and a true testament to what Wessex Cancer Support is able to provide.”

 Chris Bryant, Managing Director at Drive Personnel, who sponsored the walkers’ t-shirts said:

 “Cancer is something closer to our hearts, so what better cause than to sponsor something which supports local people in their time of need.”